noushad999/noushad999/README.md

 I'm a final-year CSE student at University of Asia Pacific, Dhaka, building at the intersection of **AI, full-stack development, and civic technology**.
 I'm deeply interested in how intelligent systems can address real urban challenges — particularly in rapidly growing cities like Dhaka.

-I've served as a **judge at Impact Dhaka 2026** (organized by Cognisor AI at BUET), evaluating AI-driven solutions to Bangladesh's urban problems.
-I believe the most meaningful technology is built where societal need and technical depth meet.

 Currently focused on **applied ML, backend systems, and AI for social good.**